Sections In This Article

 There are many artists who use mathematics.
 The results are sometimes very predictable and chosen beforehand, other times very much an exploratory process of observations guiding further experimentation, sometimes producing results far from what was envisaged at the start.
 Use of fractals often falls into the latter category, especially as they are fundamentally chaotic in nature, with small changes in parameters sometimes producing major differences in output.

-Increased use of algorithmic design, often generating more complex results than ever before (as with fractal art, below), aligns with the change in the Western Art Tradition from simple concepts such as the simple geometric shapes used in fine jewelry, to the much more complex forms and surfaces used in art jewelry, such as organic or fractal elements.
+Increased use of algorithmic design, often generating more complex results than ever before (as with fractal art, below), aligns with the change in the Western Art Tradition from simple concepts such as the simple geometric shapes used in fine jewellery, to the much more complex forms and surfaces used in art jewellery, such as organic or fractal elements.

 Fractals Are Generated By Algorithms